The Secrets of Successful ERP Software / Business Accounting Software Selection – Part 3 of 313 Sep 2010 | by Natalie

 Final points to note :

-- Ask for a fixed price implementation (based on agreed scope of works),
+- Ask for a fixed price implementation (based on the agreed scope of works),

 - Ensure sufficient project management (usually 10% – 20% of total project cost),